 Low-viscosity Epoxy Resins / Casting Resins

 Caution is required when dealing with viscosity: This term describes the flowability of liquids.
-However, we speak of low viscosity when a liquid is particularly thin and flowable.
-So if you want to buy a low viscosity resin, you should buy a low viscosity resin.
-The property of a nearly watery consistency can be very important for some applications, e.g. if you want to cast moulds or for the production of river tables.
+Accordingly, we speak of low viscosity when a liquid is particularly thin and flowable.
+So if you need a particularly fluid resin, you should buy a low viscosity resin.
+The property of a nearly watery consistency can be very important for some applications, e.g. if you want to cast molds or for the production of river tables.

 - Crystal Clear Casting Resin, bio based

 - 2 : 1 ratio cure as hard as rock, self-leveling